 I have a really good memory anymore, and it’s driving me nuts because I keep asking myself, “Why did I give yoga such a sure shot starting in January?”
 I can remember so many details about pointless this’s and that’s, but something that I want to know so I can convey.
 It escapes me.
 I think I internally knew: This is it kid.
 Just do it.
 DO IT!
 Shut up and go!

 So it’s August 6th.
 Since the 2nd week of January I have been doing yoga, like doing it.
 Everyday.
 There was a 2 week spread in February when I went on vacation, fell off track and regretted it but such is life.
 I keep using the word yoga, which is correct, union.
 But to be clear, this is not the stretchy yoga that comes to most minds.
-This is an awakening of the nervous system, building strength for joints and balance; type of alchemy if you will.
+This is an awakening of the nervous system, building strength for joints and balance; a type of alchemy if you will.
 On the facebook page I kept dropping Rainbeau Mars’ ra’yoka… maybe it was the breathwork, but this DVD is what helped to awaken me.

 But, I’m in control now, and I like where this is going.